amanzi/amanzi/doc/input_spec/AmanziNativeSpecV7.rst

 Advection operator
 ..................

-An advection operator may have different domain and range and therefore requires two schemas.
+A high-order advection operator may have different domain and range and therefore requires two schemas.
-The structure of the schema is described in the previous section.
+The structure of the new schema is described in the previous section.
+A high-order advection operator has two terms in a weak formulation, corresponding to volume and surface integrals.
+These two terms are discretixed using two operators with matrix of types *advection* and *flux*, respectively.

 * `"OPERATOR_NAME`" [list] a PK specific name for the advection operator.

   * `"method`" [string] defines a discretization method.
-The available options are `"DG order 0`", `"DG order 1`".
+The available option is `"dg modal`".

+  * `"method order`" [int] defines method order.
+For example, the classical low-order finite volume scheme is equivalent to DG of order 0.

+  * `"matrix type`" [string] defines matrix type.
+The supported options are `"advection`" and `"flux`".

+  * `"dg basis`" [string] defines bases for DG schemes.
+The available options are `"regularized`" (recommended), `"normalized`", `"orthonormalized`", and `"natural`" (not recommended).

+  * `"gradient operator on test function`" [bool] defines place of the gradient operator.
+    For integration by parts schemes, the gradient is transfered to a test function.
+    This option is needed for discretizing volumetric integrals.

+  * `"jump operator on test function`" [bool] defines place of the jump operator.
+    For integration by parts schemes, the jump operator is applied to a test function.
+    This option is needed for discretizing surface fluxes.

   * `"flux formula`" [string] defines type of the flux.
 The available options are `"Rusanov`" (default), `"upwind`", `"downwind`", and `"NavierStokes`".